Yiting-01/Fintech-545/Week02/week02-README.md

 Need Python 3.x

-Need the lib as following:
+Need the libs as following:
 import pandas as pd
 import math
 import numpy as np